Aquarium CO2 - How to add CO2 to your aquarium

 Diffusers can vary from a ladder or spiral type, to inline to ceramic.
 A high quality ceramic diffuser is generally regarded as the best, as it provides a fine mist, and the smaller the bubble, the easier it diffuses and is circulated by the water.

-Although carbon dioxide can be overdosed with plants, with no side effects, the same cannot be said about fish.
+Although carbon dioxide can be deliberately overdosed with plants, with healthy growth and no side effects, the same cannot be said about fish.
 Add too much CO2 to your aquarium and your fish may die, so it's another good reason to invest in a kit with a good, precision regulator, and a CO2 test kit.

 Airstones and venturis will drive off CO2, so don’t combine the two.
 And pressurised CO2 bottles are potentially dangerous in the wrong hands, so keep out of the reach of children.